 The Green Door

-This story by William Porter (aka O. Henry), provides a mix of adventure, mystery, romance and humor.
+This story by O. Henry provides a mix of adventure, mystery, romance and humor.
 By day, Rudolf Steiner lives a normal life working in a piano store.
-By night, he walks the streets looking for adventure.
+At night, he walks the streets looking for adventure.
 One night, adventure calls in an unusual way.
-A man is standing outside a building distributing cards promoting an upstairs dentist’s office.
-The card he hands to Rudolf contains the words: “The Green Door”.
-Rudolf goes inside and knocks on the only green door he can find.
-This leads to a series of events that could change his life forever.
+A man standing outside a building hands him a card containing the words: The Green Door.
+Rudolf goes inside and knocks on the only green door he can find, leading to a series of events that could change his life.
+Themes include the nature of adventure (risk vs. rewards), chance vs. fate, romance.
 More…

 Mammon and the Archer

 Mammon is a biblical term for great wealth.
-In this story by William Porter (aka O. Henry), a self-made millionaire is initially of the belief that money can buy anything.
+In this story by O. Henry, a self-made millionaire is initially of the belief that money can buy anything.
 When his son falls in love with a woman from an aristocratic family, he learns there are two things his money can’t buy: love and family recognition among New York High Society.
 Fortunately for his son, it is able to buy the young man enough time to allow the archer to do his job.
 Themes include money vs. love, pride, new vs. old money, upper class etiquette, superstition, deception.
 More…

 A Municipal Report